developerjaym/CodeCoffer/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Current TODO List
+ 1) Make code text area when it more lines are added
+ 2) Perhaps give line numbers to code text area
+ 3) General style improvements
+ 4) Download/upload json files
+ 5) Convert old xml from desktop app to json
+ 6) A back end

+ 8) Ability to copy to clipboard
+ 9) Fix left margins of many things
+ 10) Use more ascii art